spacecatpixel/lokidocs/docs/ServiceNodes/DebianPackageGuide.md

 apt install loki-service-node
 ```

-The services will run via systemd as `loki-node.service` and `loki-storage-server.service`.
+The services will run via systemd as `loki-node.service`, `loki-storage-server.service`, and
+`lokinet-router.service`.

 ## Full Guide